-COVID-19 restrictions are easing.
+COVID-19 restrictions have mostly ended.
 What does that mean for heart failure patients?

-Although the coronavirus is still a major health threat, restrictions are easing across the nation.
-That leaves many people— including heart failure patients — wondering if it’s safe to go out in public and get back to a normal routine.
+Although the coronavirus is still a health threat for many people, restrictions have eased across the nation.
+That leaves many people — including heart failure patients — wondering if it’s safe to get back to a normal routine.

-Thinking about going out?
-Make sure you know the coronavirus infection rate in your area, assess your personal risk and don’t hesitate to seek expert medical advice.
-Start with this list to help you get started — carefully:
+Before you go out, make sure you know the coronavirus infection rate in your area, assess your personal risk and don’t hesitate to seek expert medical advice.
+Start with this list:

-Make a catch-up appointment with your primary care doctor or cardiologist, especially if there are changes in your health status.
-Your doctor may offer video, phone or in-person visits.
-Be ready to discuss updates including weight or diet changes, sleep issues and any illness, including depression.
+Make a catch-up appointment with your health care professionals, especially if there are changes in your health status.
+Your health care professional might offer video, phone or in-person visits.
+Be ready to discuss updates including weight or eating habit changes, sleep issues and any illness, including depression.
 They’ll want to know how home monitoring of chronic conditions is going.

-Track your symptoms with a self-management app.
+Track your symptoms.
 If you have heart failure, one of the most important things you can do is to manage your symptoms and report changes to your health care team.
-The team can monitor your symptoms (possibly by telemedicine) before you require a visit to the hospital.
+The team can monitor your symptoms, possibly by telemedicine, before you require a visit to the hospital.

 Maintain daily to-dos.
-Each day, you should aim to get plenty of physical activity, follow a heart-healthy diet and take any medications as prescribed.
+Each day, you should aim to get plenty of physical activity, eat well and take any medications as prescribed.
 In addition, follow this short checklist:

 - Weigh yourself.
 Report increases of two to three pounds or more to your health care team.